UPC/ravada/docs/docs/monitoring.rst

 Follow this steps from `my-netdata.io <https://github.com/firehol/netdata/wiki/Installation>`_

-or

-Linux 64bit, pre-built static binary installation for any Linux distro, any kernel version - for Intel/AMD 64bit hosts.
+or execute this on a terminal:

 ::

     # bash <(curl -Ss https://my-netdata.io/kickstart-static64.sh)
+Linux 64bit, pre-built static binary installation for any Linux distro, any kernel version - for Intel/AMD 64bit hosts.

 Enable monitoring
 -----------------